harshjayprakash/experimental-blok/docs/development-history.md

 While *Blok* has evolved into a modular, intentionally designed project, early versions were built organically - with limited or no technical documentation.
-This history attempts to reconstruct and narrate major from memory and surviving prototypes.
+This history attempts to reconstruct and narrate major shifts from memory and surviving prototypes.

 ## Phase I - The Origins